intel/auto-round/docs/tips_and_tricks.md

-### 5. Be Cautious of Underflow caused by Quantization Scales
+### 5. Be Cautious of Underflow Caused by Quantization Scales

 **Background:** When quantizing LLaMA 3.1 70B, we found that the accuracy was unstable across tasks—some tasks performed very well, while others performed poorly